“The Ring of Fire” – Johnny Cash

 - Contentment and feeling safe

 He presented a slide that showed how people go back and forth between these three states.
 It made a lot of sense.
-I was excited about the conceptual model and showed it to my daughter who was about 21 at the time and also wise beyond her years.
+I was excited about the conceptual model and showed it to my daughter who was about 21 at the time.
+She has always been wise beyond her years.
 She looked at it for a while and said, “These should be in circles.”
 After some thought, I saw her point.
 Here is what it looks like:

 Here are some of the reasons that I agree with her.